datomatic/enum-helper/README.md

 #### uniqueId()
 This method returns the enum unique identifier based on Namespace\ClassName.CASE_NAME.
-You can use this identifier to make a custom translation without translation trait like `translate($enum->uniqueId())` or you can save multiple type of enums in a database on a polymorphic column.
+You can use this identifier to make a custom translation without translation trait like `translate($enum->uniqueId())` or you can save multiple types of enums in a database on a polymorphic column.
 ```php
 Status::PENDING->uniqueId(); // Namespace\Status.PENDING
 $enum = StatusString::NO_RESPONSE;